micahcowan/trog-patch/README.md

 # trog-patch
 An exploration of disassembled code from *Trog!* on the NES

+To download the ROM patches, [see the releases page](https://github.com/micahcowan/trog-patch/releases).
+You will need the original NES ROM for Trog! - do a Google search for "trog nes rom" and see what you can find.

 Current results:
   * Created the following Game Genie code hacks:
     * **ZEUAIAPA** - Infinite t-rex (1 of 2 - starts players as t-rex)